To avoid offline payments, you could switch to processing payments over a cellular 3G or 4G connection when the internet is down.

 Some additional data is generated when Adyen processes the payment, and is therefore not included for an offline payment.
 For example, the payment method variant (type of card) is not included.
 If you're using this data in your business logic, expect it to be missing for offline payments.

 offlineflag set to true, and that it contains the offline authorisation code Y1 for approved offline transactions.

 These differences are important because:

 - They have consequences for refunding and reconciling offline payments.

-- You need to make sure your cash register is able to handle responses that do not include a PSP reference.
+- If your cash register normally uses the PSP reference, you need to make sure it is also able to handle responses that do not include a PSP reference.